dekuNukem/duckyPad/duckyscript3_beta_test.md

 With much increased complexity, it is no longer practical to process everything on-device.

-As such, duckyScript3 is now compiled into **bytecode** and executed on a **virtual stack machine**.
+As a result, duckyScript3 is now compiled into **bytecode** and executed on a **virtual stack machine**.

-The configurator takes care of everything, so business as usual.
+The configurator takes care of everything, so no need to worry about it.

 However, if you want to manually edit the SD card, you'll need to compile the script and copy over the binary too.